NDR 2022: PM Lee says GST increase needed for healthcare, social spending

 He cited the example of a married couple with two children living in a three-room HDB flat.
 They will receive support almost every month, amounting to $3,700 over 12 months that includes:

-- In October, they will get about $190 in U-Save and S&CC rebates to help pay for utilities and service and conservancy charges.
+- About $190 in U-Save and S&CC rebates in October to help pay for utilities and service and conservancy charges.

-- Next January, they will receive $200 of CDC vouchers.
-This is on top of the $100 of vouchers distributed in May.
+- $200 of CDC vouchers next January, on top of the $100 of vouchers that were distributed in May.

 "There's no support in November, because the God of Fortune is taking a break to watch the World Cup," PM Lee said, to laughter from the audience.
 "But he will be back to work in December."